 In the end, the federal court sided with Hughes, and Austin Pain handed over $25,000.

-But AustinPain.com now forwards to the APA’s website, which must mean Hughes and the medical group made an additional deal outside of the lawsuit settlement.
+But AustinPain.com now forwards to the APA’s website, which could mean that Hughes and the medical group made an additional deal adjunct to the lawsuit settlement.

 It just goes to show that even if you lose an ICANN UDRP ruling, it’s sometimes worth it to move forward with an intellectual property lawsuit.